bedrocklinux/bedrocklinux-website/markdown/1.0beta2/concepts.md

 ~{Strata~} were previously referred to as "~{clients~}", but sadly that term was found to be misleading and led to regular misunderstandings.
-For example, it implies a client-server relationship, when no such thing exists in Bedrock Linux. ~{Strata~} is a much more fitting mental image for what is actually happening.
+For example, it implies a client-server relationship, when no such thing exists in Bedrock Linux.
+[Strata](https://en.wikipedia.org/wiki/Stratum) is a much more fitting mental image for what is actually happening.

 ## {id="singletons"} Singletons